aimlcommunitybd/aimlcommunitybd/legal/coc.md

 ---

 By being a part of **AIML Professional Community Bangladesh**, you acknowledge that you have read, understood, and agreed to these terms, CoC, and principles.
-Members who violate these guidelines may be warned, muted, or removed at the discretion of the moderators.
+Anyone who violate these guidelines may be warned, muted, or removed at the discretion of the moderators.

 Let’s build a collaborative and impactful AI/ML community together! 🚀